 How routing works

-Both/v1/verify and /v1/settle follow the same first-level decision tree.
-Settle additionally distinguishes between EIP-3009 and Permit2 by trying PaymentPayloadSchema first and falling back to MegaethPermit2PaymentPayloadSchema:
+POST /v1/settle follows this decision tree.
+It distinguishes between EIP-3009 and Permit2 by trying the standard payment payload first and falling back to the Permit2 payload:

 The “is this a batched payment?” check is implemented via isBatchPayment from @circle-fin/x402-batching/server.
-It looks at paymentRequirements.extra only; the rest of the request body keeps the same x402 v1 shape regardless of which path is taken.
+It looks at paymentRequirements.extra only; the rest of the request body keeps the same x402 v1 shape for EIP-3009 and Circle Gateway paths.

 Choosing a payment type